William Goldenberg

 You can also find this person on TMDb.org and IMDb.com.

-William Goldenberg (born November 2, 1959) is an American film editor.
+William Goldenberg (born November 2, 1959) is an American film editor and director.
 He has more than twenty film and television credits since 1992.
-He won the Academy Award for Best Film Editing for the film Argo (2012), and has been nominated for The Insider (1999), Seabiscuit (2003), Zero Dark Thirty (2012) and The Imitation Game (2014).
+He won the Academy Award for Best Film Editing for the film Argo (2012) and has been nominated for The Insider (1999), Seabiscuit (2003), Zero Dark Thirty (2012), and The Imitation Game (2014).
 He has also received nominations for nine other editing-related awards.
 Goldenberg has had extended, notable collaborations with directors Michael Mann and Ben Affleck.
-He has been elected to membership in the American Cinema Editors.
+Goldenberg has been elected to membership in the American Cinema Editors.
+He made his directorial debut with Unstoppable (2024).
+Description above from the Wikipedia article William Goldenberg, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 Gender